Mayor's Welcome

 If you are organizing a convention, meeting, banquet or concert be sure to check out our newly renovated Memorial Hall and Civic Center located at Penn/Locust.
 The Memorial Hall building is equipped with wireless internet and includes a nearly 2000 seat auditorium with the latest computerized sound, lighting and stage rigging equipment, a large Civic Center suitable for large banquets, a large meeting room equipped with a ceiling mounted projector, built in audio and an automatic screen, plus several other smaller meeting rooms which are all available for rent.
 For more information, please visit our Memorial Hall webpage or call 620-332-2508.

-If you are considering relocating to our City then you may be interested in learning more about Eisenhower Subdivision which is a new subdivision that is being constructed by the City and Independence Housing Authority.
-This new subdivision will consist of 28 new homes in which 21 of the homes are completed, some of which are currently available.
-In addition to this subdivision there are also homes available for sale at various price ranges throughout the community to meet your needs.
-If you would like more information about available housing, please visit our Housing Authority webpage or call April Nutt, Housing Director at 620-332-2536.
+If you are considering relocating to our city and want a newly constructed home, then you may be interested in learning more about the Jefferson Subdivision which is a new subdivision that is being constructed by the City and Independence Housing Authority.
+This new subdivision will consist of 20 new homes located across the street from Jefferson Elementary School.
+Infrastructure construction has begun and should be completed August 2024, with housing construction beginning September 2024.
+If your interest is older historic homes, you are lucky as Independence had the most millionaires per capita in the 1920’s with many of their grand homes having been preserved.
+If downtown living is your desire, a Topeka developer is rehabilitating 6 buildings for commercial use on the main floor with 20 upper story apartments.
+Homes are available for sale and rent at various price ranges throughout the community to meet your needs.
+If you would like more information about available housing, please visit our Housing Authority webpage or call April Nutt, Housing Director at 620-332-2536

 Independence Schools